autonomousvision/tuplan_garage/CONTRIBUTING.md

 # <a name="contact">Whom to contact in case of questions?</a>
 You find this repository's maintainers and contact authors in the `README.md`.

-If you have questions regarding a specific model published in the nuPlan Garage, please consider contacting the code author directly.
+If you have questions regarding a specific model published in the tuPlan Garage, please consider contacting the code author directly.

 If you have general questions regarding this repository or run into problems with the code, feel free to open an issue.